 Practical DLQ checklist

-- Use dedicated DLQ per critical flow to avoid mixing domains and priorities.
+- Use a dedicated DLQ for each critical flow so domains and priorities do not get mixed together.

-- Store error reason, retry count, source topic/queue, and payload reference for investigations.
+- Store the failure reason, retry count, original topic or queue, and a payload reference for investigation.

 Related chapters

-- Data consistency patterns and idempotency - helps design duplicate-event handling, outbox/inbox flow, and correctness under at-least-once delivery.
+- Consistency and idempotency - helps design duplicate-event handling, outbox and inbox flow, and correctness under at-least-once delivery.

-- Fault tolerance patterns: Circuit Breaker, Bulkhead, Retry - extends EDA with retry/backoff policies, timeouts, and controlled degradation for consumer pipelines.
+- Fault tolerance patterns: Circuit Breaker, Bulkhead, Retry - extends event-driven systems with retry rules, timeouts, and controlled degradation for async handlers.

-- Distributed Message Queue - shows practical queue architecture, partitioning, ordering guarantees, and throughput constraints in event flows.
+- Distributed Message Queue - shows practical queue architecture, partitioning, ordering guarantees, and throughput limits in event flows.

-- Inter-service communication patterns - compares sync and async integration models and clarifies where event-driven flow is better than direct RPC.
+- Inter-service communication patterns - compares synchronous and asynchronous integration and clarifies where event-driven flow beats direct RPC.

-- Design principles for scalable systems - frames latency/throughput trade-offs and backpressure techniques that are critical for event-driven systems.
+- Design principles for scalable systems - frames latency-versus-throughput trade-offs and backpressure techniques that matter in event-driven systems.

-- Kafka: The Definitive Guide (short summary) - provides fundamentals for log-based event streaming and Kafka operational practices.
+- Kafka: The Definitive Guide, 2nd Edition (short summary) - provides the foundation for log-based event streaming, partitioning, delivery semantics, and Kafka operations.

-- Microservice Patterns (short summary) - deepens Saga, distributed transaction, and integration-pattern topics for microservice architectures.
+- Microservice Patterns (short summary) - goes deeper into Saga, distributed transactions, and integration patterns for microservice architectures.